-Today we are going to take a look at how to install Bitwarden on a Raspberry Pi.
+Today we are going to take a look at how to self host Bitwarden on a Raspberry Pi.

 Overall, if you’re interested in self-hosting the open source password manager Bitwarden, this is what I consider to be the best option.
 There are two prerequisites that must be installed (Docker/Portainer, Nginx Proxy Manager).
 I will link to tutorials in the instructions if you haven’t set those up yet.

 To have this exposed outside of your local network, you will need a domain name.
 If you haven’t purchased one, you can use a free DuckDNS domain name which we will configure in later steps.

-1. Instructions - How to Set Up Bitwarden on a Raspberry Pi
+1. Instructions – Self Host Bitwarden on a Raspberry Pi

 1. Ensure that you have Docker and Portainer installed on your Raspberry Pi.
 Technically, you don’t have to install Portainer, but I find it easier to manage my Docker containers that way, so I’ll be using that to set up Bitwarden.

 2. Select Volumes then Add Volume.